kubernetes/kops/docs/networking/cilium.md

 This feature is in beta state.

-You can have Cilium provision AWS managed addresses and attach them directly to Pods much like Lyft VPC and AWS VPC.
+You can have Cilium provision AWS managed addresses and attach them directly to Pods much like AWS VPC.
 See [the Cilium docs for more information](https://docs.cilium.io/en/v1.6/concepts/ipam/eni/)

 ```yaml
   networking: